 Even if your goal is to cut down on how often you’re eating out, sometimes it’s unavoidable.
 The last minute lunch meeting, a family dinner, the weekend visit from an old friend – sometimes you’ll just find your in a comfy booth with other people who don’t know about your diet preparing your dinner.
 A lot of our social interactions and experiences these days seems to rely around food.

 The goal isn’t to NEVER have the social time that going out for meals allows.
 The goal is to know how to make smarter choices about it than you may have made in the past.
 You don’t have to spend the weekends cooped up in your house or miss out on that friend’s birthday dinner.

 1. Offer to Pick the Place, if the Situation Allows

 This gives you the chance to look up menus online and do a little research ahead of time.
 This gives you more control over the type of food that will be available.
-By looking through the menu options, you’ll get a feel for what they offer, allows you to think about possible substitutions you might want to make and maybe be able to pick out a few things that sound good a head of time.
+By looking through the menu options, you’ll get a feel for what they offer, allows you to think about possible substitutions you might want to make.
+Come up with a Whole30 restaurant plan.
+Pick out a few Paleo meal options that sound good a head of time.
 By doing this, you’re less likely to make impulse choices in the moment.